Schedule Strategy Call →

 8. Audit Structured Data Markup: Use Google’s Rich Results Test, Schema Markup Validator, or other SEO tools to review your schema.
 Ensure you have implemented relevant types (e.g. Organization, LegalService (subset of LocalBusiness), Article, FAQPage, Person, and Review).
 Verify that any existing markup is error-free.
 Since schema often feeds AI answers, fixing any missing or broken structured data can immediately improve how AI systems see your content.

-10. Run Authority & Citation Audits: Verify presence of authoritative citations (cases, statutes, recognized sources) and NAP consistency across citations.
+12. Run Authority & Legal Citation Audits: Verify presence of authoritative citations (cases, statutes, recognized sources) and NAP consistency across citations and business listings.
 An authority and citation audit checks two key trust signals.
 First, review your content—especially legal guidance and blog posts—to ensure they cite verifiable sources like landmark case names (e.g., Smith v.
 Jones, 123 SC 456), state statutes, reputable law journals, or bar association guidance.
 This tells generative engines, “this is based on authoritative sources.”
 Second, examine your Name–Address–Phone (and Website) info across all directories (Google Business Profile, Avvo, state bar listings, legal directories) to ensure consistency—any discrepancy can confuse AI systems and erode trust.
 For instance, if you list “123 Main St.” in one directory but “123 Main Street” elsewhere, AI models may treat them as different entities; unify them for clarity and stronger entity authority.

-11. Engage Digital PR for High-Value Brand Citations: Target publications, legal directories, and niche industry outlets that these models regularly reference to boost your off-site trust signals.
+13. Engage Digital PR for High-Value Brand Citations: Target publications, legal directories, and niche industry outlets that these models regularly reference to boost your off-site trust signals.
 The result is stronger brand authority in the LLM datasets AI summarization models rely on, increasing your chances of being cited — and clicked — in high-intent AI answers.
 Citation frequency is a key signal AI systems use when deciding which sources to include in AI Overviews + AI Mode and generative search results.
 Strategically place your brand on authoritative, LLM-friendly websites that feed directly into ChatGPT, Google AI, and other leading generative platforms.

-12. Use GEO-Specific Tools: Deploy specialized platforms to track your presence in AI-generated search.
-For example, Promptwatch delivers a comprehensive view of how your brand appears across generative engines like ChatGPT, Claude, Perplexity, and Gemini—offering real-time monitoring, visibility analytics, and insight into where your brand is (or isn’t) being featured.
+14. Use GEO-Specific Tools: Deploy specialized platforms to track your presence in AI-generated search.
+For example, Profound delivers a comprehensive view of how your brand appears across generative engines like ChatGPT, Claude, Perplexity, and Gemini—offering real-time monitoring, visibility analytics, and insight into where your brand is (or isn’t) being featured.
 Likewise, Ahrefs’ Brand Radar tracks brand mentions across ChatGPT, Google AI Overviews, and Perplexity within its massive prompt database (100M+ prompts and multiple AI indexes), seamlessly integrating AI visibility into the larger Ahrefs SEO suite.
 Both tools streamline parts of the audit process—automating visibility tracking and uncovering content gaps—helping you save time and focus on strategic AI optimization.

-13. Refine and Repeat: View GEO auditing as an ongoing process.
+15. Refine and Repeat: View GEO auditing as an ongoing process.
 After making improvements, monitor your visibility over time.
 Re-run the AI queries weekly to see if your answers appear more often.
 AI search is evolving (new features and models roll out regularly), so stay informed and update your audit approach as needed to maintain your edge.

 Final Thoughts on GEO Audits for Law Firms

 AI-driven search is rapidly becoming a primary way people seek legal help.
 In this new paradigm, simply ranking on page one isn’t enough – law firms need to be featured and cited by AI answers.
 A dedicated GEO audit ensures your firm adapts to this shift by optimizing content, data, and technical factors specifically for generative search.
 Ensuring your site is discoverable by AI assistants can capture brand exposure even when clicks decline.
-By implementing a comprehensive GEO audit now, your firm will strengthen its visibility and authority in the evolving legal search landscape, securing a steady flow of quality leads from the cutting edge of search technology.
-BigDog ICT is the top rated law firm marketing agency that pioneered GEO (Generative Engine Optimization) for law firms — setting the standard for success in AI-driven search.
-Get Started Today to maximize your visibility and grow your practice.

 GEO Audit FAQs for Law Firms